brikis98/fundamentals-of-devops-website/_posts/2025-02-24-finding-ami-ids.md

 ## Ansible

-The fourth recipe is for [Ansible](https://docs.ansible.com/), a configuration management tool, which allows you to find AMIs using the [`ec2_ami_info` module](https://docs.ansible.com/ansible/latest/collections/amazon/aws/ec2_ami_info_module.html):
+The fourth recipe is for [Ansible](https://docs.ansible.com/), a configuration management tool which allows you to find AMIs using the [`ec2_ami_info` module](https://docs.ansible.com/ansible/latest/collections/amazon/aws/ec2_ami_info_module.html):